Imshirsendu/Sorting-visualiser/README.md

-# ⚡ Algorithm Visualizer - Pro
+# ⚡ Algorithm Visualizer -By shirsendu

 > A powerful, interactive, and beautifully designed web application to visualize, compare, and learn computer science algorithms.